Search and review effectively

 - Save search with a name a teammate can understand without opening it.

-- Open matches from the trace detail view and use Annotated / Total to track progress.
+- Open matches from the trace detail view and annotate as you work through them.

 Investigation vs review vs regression watch

-- Delete the saved search when done — or Save as new if you want a permanent watch derived from what you learned.
+- Delete the saved search when done, or Save as new if you want a permanent cohort derived from what you learned.

-Totalmeans something. - Work matches until the team agrees you’re through it; track Annotated.
+- Work matches until the team agrees you’re through it.

 - Leave the saved search in place if you might need to re-sample later.